dandgerson/rest-api-gui/README.md

 ## About

-This small education project aims to show practical base usage:
+This small education project aims to show practical basic usage:

 * javascript web programming
 * AJAX